MandyHenderson/BizBenchmark/README.md

 -----

-**Data Structure:**
+**Data Structure for TATQA:**
 - ID: a unique identifier for each instance.
-- Text: a natural-language serialization of firm-level financial indicators from the Taiwan Economic Journal bankruptcy dataset, listing feature names and values (e.g., profitability, leverage, liquidity, turnover, growth, cash flow, and per-share metrics) for a single company.
-- Answer: a label corresponding to the class as a string: 'yes', or 'no'.

-**Statistics:**
+- Specific Instruction: a detailed instruction for table-based financial question answering task, directing the model to answer based on the provided tabular context.
+- Question: a specific financial question requiring table interpretation and numerical reasoning, requiring understanding of tabular data structure and relationships between different financial categories and time periods.
+- Answer: precise answers derived from table analysis.

+**Statistics for TATQA:**
-It contains 4773 records.
+It contains 1668 records.

-**Data Path:**
+**Data Path for TATQA:**
 ```
-Dataset/Actual_Task/Consultant_Market_Trend_Analysis/Taiwan_Economic_Journal.json
+Dataset/Actual_Task/Analyst_Financial_Document_Analysis/TATQA.json
 ```

 **Citation information for TATQA:**